statelyai/xstate/packages/xstate-react/README.md

 - `machine` - An [XState machine](https://xstate.js.org/docs/guides/machines.html).
 - `options` (optional) - [Interpreter options](https://xstate.js.org/docs/guides/interpretation.html#options) that you can pass in.
+- `onStop` - A function called before the machine service is stopped.

 **Returns** a tuple of `[current, send, service]`: